ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/configure-supervision-policies.md

 ### Create custom keyword dictionary/lexicon (optional)

-Use a text editor (like Notepad), to create a new file that includes the keyword terms you'd like to monitor in a supervision policy.
+Use a text editor (like Notepad), to create a file that includes the keyword terms you'd like to monitor in a supervision policy.
 Make sure that each term is on a separate line and save the file in the **Unicode/UTF-16 (Little Endian)** format.

 ### Create custom sensitive information types